wadoodislam/TheLab/PythonTasks/Nutritionist.md

 3. Open pycharm once pycharm is ready.
 4. Select Checkout a project from version control.
 5. And clone this repository in the pycharm.
-6. Check-out into the *youname-master* branch.
+6. Check-out into the *yourname-master* branch.

 *You can use [this website](https://www.calculator.net/) for reference of the formulas and variables reqired for the above task.*